giusalfieri/IPA_Project/svm/README.md

 This guide will help you install and run the `ucasML` program on Ubuntu.
 Follow the steps below to ensure all dependencies are met and the program runs successfully.

+> [!IMPORTANT]
-> **⚠️ Caution:** The `ucasML` program is designed to be run on a Linux system.
+> The `ucasML` program is designed to be run on a Linux system.
 Ensure you are using a compatible Linux distribution.

 ## Prerequisites